bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 * Have an easy to understand PCB, suitable for teaching.
 * Use low cost components.

+## Intended Use Case

+It is expected that most users would plug this device into a 400 tie point bread board, connect an ICSP programmer like a PICKIT4, and power RL and RR from a DCC command station.

+In this configuration the board can be used for software development purposes.
+It will allow software to be loaded onto the PIC, tested against a real DCC signal, and provide visual confirmation of the actions being taken.

+Functions are exposed to the breadboard so that alternative devices (e.g. grain of wheat bulbs, alternative color/shape/intensity LEDs) can be connected and tested.

+The motor is exposed to the breadboard so that an actual motor can be connected to test motor drive logic.

 ## Supporting Material

 * [CALCULATIONS.md](CALCULATIONS.md) discussions how component values were determined.